redhat-developer/odo/docs/operator-hub.md

 With Operators, odo allows you to create a service as defined by a Custom Resource Definition (CRD).

-Odo utilizes Operators and [Operator Hub](https://operatorhub.io/) in order to provide a seamless method for custom controller service installation.
+odo utilizes Operators and [Operator Hub](https://operatorhub.io/) in order to provide a seamless method for custom controller service installation.